davekilian/primer/basic.md

 A conventional switch is mechanical: in between the *source* terminal (where electricity is coming in) and the *drain* terminal (where electricity goes out), a switch will have some way to *mechanically* connect and disconnect the two terminals: it might be a lever you can flip, a rocker you can push, or something else.
 To implement our calculator, we're going to want something slightly different: a switch that can be controlled *electronically*.

-An electronic switch should have three terminals: the source and drain terminals like a conventional switch, plus a new terminal called the *gate.* The gate terminal is how we will operate the switch electronically: when we power the gate terminal, that completes the circuit, allowing electricity coming into the source terminal to flow out the drain terminal.
+This ' electronic switch' will instead have three terminals: the source and drain terminals like a conventional switch, plus a new terminal called the *gate.* The gate terminal is how we will operate the switch electronically: when we power the gate terminal, that completes the circuit, allowing electricity coming into the source terminal to flow out the drain terminal.
 When we power off the gate terminal, that interrupts the circuit, meaning electricity can no longer flow from source to drain:

 > Add a basic schematic diagram

+Note that the source and drain terminals are always physically connected in this switch!
+We'll need to rely on some kind of electrochemical effect to control the flow of electricity from source to drain.

-In a computer, this switch is implemented using a circuit element called a *transistor*.
-Specifically, we use a kind of transistor with a fancy name: a "*metal-oxide-semiconductor field-effect transistor*," or "*MOSFET*."
-In this kind of transistor, the source and drain are separated by layers of a silicon-based semiconductor.
-This silicon layer normally acts as an electrical insulator, stopping electricity from flowing from the source terminal to drain; however, when we apply an electrical current to the silicon layer (via the gate terminal), that allows a current to pass through the silicon layer, completing the circuit between the source and drain terminals.
-We'll take a closer look at the underlying physics of MOSFETs in a future chapter.
+What we just described is a circuit element called a *transistor*.
+In a modern computer, we achieve this using a specific kind of transistor called a "*metal-oxide-semiconductor field-effect transistor*" or "*MOSFET*."
+In this kind of transistor, the source and drain terminals are physically connected through layers of a silicon-based semiconductor (which is the metal-oxide-semiconductor of our MOSFET).
+The semiconductor layers are constructed to have a special property: normally, they create an electric field that prevents electricity from passing through, but we can change that by applying a charge to the semiconductor layer itself &mdash; via the transistor's "gate" terminal.
+That's the "field effect" of our MOFSET.

+The net result is the electronically-controlled switch we were looking for: when we apply a charge to the gate terminal, that completes the circuit, so that electricity can pass from source to drain.
+Without a charge, the transistor naturally interrupts the flow from source to drain instead.

-So why were we bothering with all this transistor stuff, again?
-It turns out transistors are useful for doing math in circuitry: the main idea is to represent a mathematical operation on binary numbers using a network of interconnected transistors.
+Transistors turn out to be quite useful for doing math in circuitry!
+The basic idea is to represent a mathematical operation on binary numbers using a network of interconnected transistors.
+The binary digits of the input numbers switch individual transistors on or off, which in turn switch more transistors on or off, and so on.
+With some care, we can configure this network to perform a mathematical operation, and output the result as a set of switching states (on and off) which correspond to digits of a binary number ($0$s and $1$s).

 For example, say you want to build a subcircuit that adds two binary numbers.
 This subcircuit will have a set of "input" terminals for the digits of the binary numbers we want to add, as well as a set of "output" terminals with the digits of the resulting binary sum.
 In between those terminals is a network of transistors, which mix the input signals as needed in order to obtain the correct output signals:

 > Another diagram

 You might wonder what that network of transistors might look like: it's not very complicated, but it takes a lot of space to spell it out, so we'll wait on covering this in detail until the next chapter.

 > ### An Optional Assignment
 >